 “Every defendant is presumed innocent until and unless found guilty,” he said.

-CHARGING DOCUMENT: Alleges Tomolah Foy sold crack cocaine near Red Hook within 1,000 feet of a local high school.
+CRACK FOR SCHOOLKIDS: The charging document says Tomolah Foy sold crack cocaine near Red Hook within 1,000 feet of Ivanna Eudora Kean High School.
 Foy faces a total of 40 years in prison if convicted of all of the charges.